numfocus/infrastructure/docs/charter.rst

 The committee will consist of at least 5 members from NumFOCUS at-large community, with the following constraints:

 - 1 member is a project contributor to a NumFOCUS sponsored project
-- No 2 members are related in employment or NumFOCUS project leadership committee
+- No more than 2 members are related in employment or NumFOCUS project leadership committee
 - 1 member is a NumFOCUS Staff member

 Officers